spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-python-using-spokestack/index.md

 ## Speech Pipeline

 Now, we can put it all together in the [pipeline](https://github.com/spokestack/spokestack-python/blob/4009a9d8b61cd4375886c66ca0d4a87d99e12153/spokestack/pipeline.py#L9).
-After this step, you will be able to wake the assistant by saying "Spokestack" and then produce a text transcript based on what is after "Spokestack".
-For the Minecraft skill you would say something like "Spokestack, what is the recipe for a snow golem".
+After this step, you will be able to wake the assistant by saying "Spokestack" and produce a text transcript of what is said next.
+For the Minecraft skill you would say something like, "Spokestack, what is the recipe for a snow golem?".

 ```python
 from spokestack.pipeline import SpeechPipeline